ananyan/ananyan.github.io/_posts/2020-05-27-reflectiononyearone.md

 ---
 layout: post
 title: A reflection on year one of graduate school
+description: An outline and lessons learned from the first year of my PhD
 excerpt_separator: <!--more-->
 ---
 The academic year has wrapped up and with that, so has my first year of graduate school (almost).